mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 One complaint I had about the conference was that the tone was critical of big tech to a degree that I found irrational.

-The narrative in almost every talk was that big tech is basically poison.
+The narrative throughout the conference was that big tech is basically poison.
 Everything they produce is buggy, bloated, unreliable, and overpriced.

 The reason more people aren't aware of big tech's shortcomings, according to speakers, is that big tech controls software conferences.
 They forbid presenters from speaking honestly about the problems in big tech software.
 I've spoken at a few mid-level conferences, and nobody's ever told me that I can't criticize big tech, so this rang false to me.

 I'm sympathetic to the anti-big tech viewpoint.
-I prefer indie tech over big tech solutions whenever I can, but I also think that big tech does a lot of things very well and does most of the heavy lifting in driving technology forward.
+I prefer indie tech whenever I can, but I also think that big tech does a lot of things well and does most of the heavy lifting in driving technology forward.
 I think it's a mistake to simply turn up our noses at it and assume the indie thing is always better than the big tech equivalent.

 ### Other writeups